robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 ==============

-This section describes how the test suite structure created from the parsed test data is executed, how to continue executing a test case after failures, and how to stop the whole test execution gracefully.
+This section describes how the test suite structure created from the parsed test data is executed, how test status is determined, and how to continue executing a test case if there are failures, and how to stop the whole test execution gracefully.

 .. contents::
    :depth: 2